 Each time an issue arises, address it and FIX IT ONCE.
-Ask yourself, “How can I solve it today so it will have the best long-term outcome for everyone?”
+Ask yourself, “How can Isolve it today so it will have the best long-term outcome for everyone?”
 Write that system down in dot points, keeping it simple and using pictures where you can.
+You can also go to Forum Group to help you manage with your business services.
 For example, don’t explain to one team member why she can’t have this Saturday off work.
 Instead, put in place a succinct policy around lead-time for leave requests, and clearly outline your expectations so everyone understands.

 Even more communication

 Any system not followed through is wasted effort.
 Consult with your team.
 Find out how they’re managing with the new system/s.
 If they’re ticking along great, acknowledge how much you appreciate them adopting the changes.
-If they’re struggling with a system change, find out exactly where it’s falling over, review the process and look for ways to improve it.
+If they’re struggling, find out exactly where it’s falling over, review the process and look for ways to improve it.

 Never stop moving forward